 - Document Review: We analyze employment contracts, severance agreements, and other relevant documents.

-- Communication with Employer: Our team acts as your representative in all communications with your employer, taking potentially stressful interactions off your plate.
+- Communication with Employer: Our team represents you in all talks with your employer.
+We handle stressful interactions for you.

 What Our Clients Say